BarbyKelly/project-5/README.md

   - Share or recommend products from the boutique via social media, blogs, and local networks

-This business model helps Admin to guide marketing, UX, and feature decisions and future directions for Kelly's Art & Photo Boutique
+This business model helps Admin to guide marketing, UX, and future directions for Kelly's Art & Photo Boutique

 [Back to Contents](#contents)